awsdocs/aws-cli-user-guide/doc_source/cli-configure-sso.md

-# Configuring the AWS CLI to use AWS Single Sign\-On \(AWS SSO\)<a name="cli-configure-sso"></a>
+# Configuring the AWS CLI to use AWS Single Sign\-On<a name="cli-configure-sso"></a>

-**This feature is available only with version 2 of the AWS CLI**
+**This feature is available only with version 2 of the AWS CLI\.**
 The following feature is available only if you use version 2 of the AWS CLI\.
 It isn't available if you run version 1\.
 For information about how to install the preview of version 2, see [Installing the AWS CLI version 2](install-cliv2.md)\.

-If your organization uses AWS SSO, then your users can sign in to Microsoft Active Directory or a built in AWS SSO directory and get mapped to an IAM role that enables you to run AWS CLI commands\.
+If your organization uses AWS Single Sign\-On \(AWS SSO\), your users can sign in to Active Directory or a built\-in AWS SSO directory and get mapped to an AWS Identity and Access Management \(IAM\) role that enables you to run AWS CLI commands\.
 For more information about AWS SSO, see the [AWS Single Sign\-On User Guide](https://docs.aws.amazon.com/singlesignon/latest/userguide/)\.

-This topic describes how to configure the AWS CLI to authenticate the user with AWS SSO to get short term credentials to run AWS CLI commands\.
+This topic describes how to configure the AWS CLI to authenticate the user with AWS SSO to get short\-term credentials to run AWS CLI commands\.
 It includes the following sections:
-+ **[Configuring a Named Profile to Use AWS SSO](#sso-configure-profile)** \- how to create and configure profiles that use AWS SSO for authentication and mapping to an IAM role for AWS permissions\.
++ **[Configuring a Named Profile to Use AWS SSO](#sso-configure-profile)** \- How to create and configure profiles that use AWS SSO for authentication and mapping to an IAM role for AWS permissions\.
-+ **[Using an AWS SSO enabled named profile](#sso-using-profile)** \- how to login to AWS SSO from the CLI and use the provided AWS temporary credentials to run AWS CLI commands\.
++ **[Using an AWS SSO Enabled Named Profile](#sso-using-profile)** \- how to login to AWS SSO from the CLI and use the provided AWS temporary credentials to run AWS CLI commands\.

 ## Configuring a Named Profile to Use AWS SSO<a name="sso-configure-profile"></a>